aeternity/protocol/AENS.md

 The `pointers` can point to one of: account address, oracle id, channel id or contract id, and from Ceres 1024 bytes of uninterpreted data (a bytearray).

-From Iris hardfork, the following limitations on pointers apply:
+From Iris protocol upgrade, the following limitations on pointers apply:
   - No duplicate keys (a key can only be present once in a list of pointers).
   - Keys are not longer than 256 bytes
   - The list of pointers is not longer than 32.